Wondering how to get Sharpie off plastic without damaging it? Here’s what to try.

 Non-Toxic Ways To Get Sharpie Off Plastic

-Though Mr. Clean Magic Eraser does contain unnatural substances, it is non-toxic.
+- Mr. Clean Magic Eraser – Though Mr. Clean Magic Eraser does contain unnatural substances, it is non-toxic.
 You can use it to remove most surface stains.
-Home keepers swear by Mr. Clean Magic Eraser.
-Use it as instructed to wipe away Sharpie stains.

 How to Get Sharpie Off Plastic With Chemicals

 There are many solutions for removing permanent ink stains from plastic.
-Some require a new way of cleaning and others take a lot of stress out of the equation.
 Here are other solutions that may fit your lifestyle.

-If the plastic is paintable, sometimes re-painting it is better than removing the stain.
-This is true of the plastic needs a new paint job anyway.
-Most paints will cover permanent markers, with white being the least effective.
+If the plastic is paintable, you can give the piece a makeover.
+Most paints will cover permanent marker stains, with white being the least effective.

-Anything with an alcohol base can work to remove sharpie stains.
-Hand sanitizer is one of the best ways to do this.
-The gel in it can also be easier to work with than a liquid base like basic rubbing alcohol.
+Anything with an alcohol base can work to remove Sharpie stains.
+Hand sanitizer is one option since it’s a gel that’s easier to work with.

 If the plastic is dishwasher-safe, washing it in the dishwasher may work.
 However, it may take multiple rounds to rub off.
-It’s suggested to try to remove it with a substance before running it through a dishwasher.
+Try a method like rubbing alcohol or baking soda before resorting to the dishwasher.